Setting Up Transformation Logs for ArcGIS

 arcpy.env.scratchWorkspaceto a dedicated, ephemeral directory.
 Mixing scratch files with production logs corrupts lineage graphs and complicates cleanup routines.

-Setting Up Transformation Logs for ArcGIS is not just about capturing tool outputs; it’s about building an auditable, machine-readable trail that survives environment migrations, software updates, and personnel turnover.
+Setting Up Transformation Logs for ArcGIS is not just about capturing tool outputs; it is about building an auditable, machine-readable trail that survives environment migrations, software updates, and personnel turnover.
 By combining native history retention with structured JSON logging and centralized routing, GIS teams can meet strict regulatory requirements while maintaining operational agility.